JamesShimell/Shutta-Cognita-NextGen/_posts/2022-02-09-AddGalleryCarousel.md

 ## Using the Gallery Component

 1. Open a WPBakery Frontend Editor on the page you want to modify
-2. Click the + symbol on the top menu to open the component menu
+2. Click the + symbol on the top menu to open the WPBakery component menu
 3. Navigate to the section Next-Gen
-4. Find the "CTA component" and click the option
+4. Select the option Gallery Carousel
+5. The settings box will open out
+6. The first option allows you to add your images, upload your images
+7. Setup the sizes, to start with use the sizes included in the screenshot and then adjust to fit your site.
+8. Click save the component will be added to the end of the page
+9. You can drag it to the right place in your page by selecting the left corner of the row

 ## Pro Tip